 Forget the fancy dresses and the casual don’ts.
 Come as you are in this nook, yet still, be served with phenomenal dishes and nice wines.

 Be sure to taste their bao sliders featuring house-maid buns and pork sausage.
 Go heavy and order the slow-braised short rib complete with horseradish risotto and other tasty side dishes.

 The most celebrated dish at The Black Sheep would have to be their Vietnamese Imperial Rolls.
 Chef Jamie can mix Duroc pork with shrimp, finishing it with pickled heirloom carrots.

 The Black Sheep is open daily for dinner.
 On Sundays, it welcomes guests for brunch until two in the afternoon.

 3. Kitchen Table

-The vision that Chef Javier has for Kitchen Table when he opened it was this: that people will come together and exchange stories over good food which can only be found in his restaurant.
+The vision that Chef Javier had for Kitchen Table when he opened it was that people would come together and exchange stories over good food, which can only be found in his restaurant.